elcolin/ft_irc/README.md

 ## My first socket
     int listen_socket = socket(AF_INET, SOCK_STREAM, 0);
  This is our listening socket, it'll be listening for incoming connections and new client connections.

+# struct addrinfo / getaddrinfo
+Here we are going to see the use of getaddrinfo that will give us a list of addresses, but we need to make sure it delivers only compatible addresses, here is how to do so.

+    struct addrinfo hints;
+This structure contains the following members:

+    struct addrinfo {
+    int              ai_flags;
+    int              ai_family;
+    int              ai_socktype;
+    int              ai_protocol;
+    size_t           ai_addrlen;
+    struct sockaddr *ai_addr;
+    char            *ai_canonname;
+    struct addrinfo *ai_next;
+    };
+ We don't have to set each members, there are only three parameters that we're interested to set in our case:

+    int ai_flags;
+    int ai_family;
+    int ai_socktype;

+ as following:

+    hints.ai_family = AF_INET;//IPv4 connections
+    hints.ai_socktype = SOCK_STREAM;//connection based flux
+    hints.ai_flags = AI_PASSIVE;//see below

+The two first parameters are just like the ones we gave to the socket, and AI_PASSIVE indicates that the socket address structure will be used for binding a socket that will accept incoming connections.